Edward the Confessor and Edith

 In the thousandth year of the Lord, with the seventieth and twice hundredth with the tenth more or less complete this work was made which Peter the Roman citizen brought to completion.
 O man, if you wish to know the cause, the king was Henry, the friend of the present saint.

 However, after Henry III's death the cult declined and St George eventually became recognised as patron saint of England.
 The Benedictine monastery at Westminster was dissolved by Henry VIII in 1540 and the Shrine despoiled.
-The Saint's body was buried in some obscure spot in the Abbey.
+The Saint's coffin was quite possibly laid on the same spot and covered by the wooden canopy.

 Edward, hero and saint, pre-eminent in all the praises of his virtues.
 Dying in 1065, he ascends above the heavens.
 Lift up your hearts – John Feckenham, Abbot.

 The Confessor's wooden coffin still lies in a cavity in the top part of the Purbeck marble structure.
 The Shrine later lost Mary's new jewels and images.
-The tiered wooden canopy on top was restored in 1959-1960.
 The Shrine is regarded as the centre of the Abbey and five kings and four queens lie buried in his Chapel.

 On the western side of the Chapel is a stone screen dating from the mid 15th century.
 This now hides the Chapel from general view behind the High Altar.
 This depicts fourteen scenes of events, real and legendary, in the life of the Confessor - oath of fealty to Queen Emma by nobles in the name of her unborn son, Edward's birth, his coronation, the devil dancing on the Danegeld, a thief trying to steal treasure from the king's bedchamber, Christ appearing to Edward at Mass, vision of the shipwreck of the King of Denmark, Edward at table with Earl Godwin and his sons when he prophesied the future feud between the sons, vision of the Seven Sleepers, St John the Evangelist disguised as a pilgrim asking alms of the king and receiving a ring, blind men cured by washing in the king's water, St John giving ring to pilgrims in the Holy Land to return to Edward and foretelling the king's death, pilgrims giving the ring to Edward and the dedication of a church (assumed to be the Abbey).

 The original altar was at the west end of the Shrine as this area lacks the original Cosmati work paving beneath.
-It has been conjectured that the altar here was the Cosmati work tomb of Princess Katherine and other children of Henry III which is now set in a recess in the south ambulatory.
+It had been conjectured for many years that the altar here was the Cosmati work tomb now set in a recess in the south ambulatory.
+But that has been proved to have been a tomb for two royal children and not an altar.

 The present altar against the west end was erected at the time of the coronation in 1902 and was designed by J.T.
 Micklethwaite.
 The silver candlesticks, of 17th century Italian work, were the gift of the Duke (later King George VI) and Duchess of York to commemorate their marriage at the Abbey in 1923.
 The tall silver standard candlesticks were given in 1924 by the Order of Crusaders.
 The crucifix, designed by K. Redfern, was the gift of the Misses Bull in 1979.
 A hanging lamp to the east of the Shrine was presented in 1971 by the Reverend Ivan Young.